 Inland marine insurance benefits both small businesses and independent contractors that own or are responsible for business property that is on the move.

-However, there are a few specific professions who need inland marine coverage more often than others, including:
+However, there are a few specific professions that need inland marine coverage more often than others, including:

-Videographers and photographers often have specialized equipment that move from place to place, and are prone to risks.
-An inland marine policy would protect this equipment when it's on the go.
+Videographers and photographers often have specialized equipment that move from place to place, and are prone to damage.
+An inland marine policy would protect this equipment while it's in transit and at a shooting location.

-For example, a video production studio's inland marine policy would cover valuable cameras, lighting, and other equipment that moves from place to place in the company's van.
+For example, a video production studio's inland marine policy would cover valuable cameras, lighting, and other equipment that moves to different filming locations in the company's van.

 Many bars and cafes exhibit artwork from local artists.
 These businesses are temporarily in possession of someone else's property.
-If they were stolen, inland marine insurance would cover the cost as a form of protection called bailee coverage.
+If they were stolen, a form of inland marine insurance called bailee coverage would cover the cost.

 IT professionals are often dependent on computer equipment to complete their jobs.
-Inland marine coverage protects the policyholder's equipment no matter where the IT professional goes.
+Inland marine coverage protects the policyholder's electronics no matter where the IT professional goes.

-For example, employees at an IT consulting firm often bring laptops to client homes and offices.
+For example, employees at an IT consulting firm might bring laptops to clients' homes and offices.
 To provide protection wherever the computers go, the consulting company invests in inland marine insurance.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

 It's easy to buy inland marine insurance with Insureon.
-In fact, it can usually be added to your business owner's policy.
+In fact, it can usually be added to your business owner's policy (BOP).
 Fill out our free online application to get quotes from top-rated providers.

-When you purchase a policy, you’ll get a certificate of liability insurance as proof of insurance for the policyholder.
+When you purchase a policy, you’ll get a certificate of insurance as proof of insurance for your small business.

 While inland marine insurance is important for a wide variety of small businesses, it does not provide all the protection you need.